Teaching

 4. Topics include:

-- Shear Particle Acceleration in AGN Jets
+- Extreme Particle Acceleration in Astrophysical Jets

-- High Energy Neutrinos from nearby AGN
+- High-energy neutrinos from nearby AGN

 5. Basic reference literature: